michaelaaronhorne/Olist-Ecommerce-Analysis/README.md

 SQL, PostgreSQL, Tableau: End-to-End Data Analysis

 This project simulates a real-world data analyst workflow using the Olist Brazilian E-Commerce dataset.
-The goal was to transform raw transactional data into a structured database, perform business analysis with SQL, and communicate insights through executive dashboards.
+The goal was to transform raw transactional data into a structured database, perform business analysis with SQL, and communicate insights through dashboards.

 Project Overview